thasso/pyjip/docs/source/faq.rst

 The node has a ``set()`` function as a fall-back if direct assignment does not work, for example, if your option name conflicts with a function name of the Node object.
-In that case the Node function are preferred.
+In that case the Node functions are preferred.

 You can always access the tool options using the ``self.args`` and ``self.options`` properties.
 The ``args`` dict contains the raw values while